FlindersFAME/fame.github.io/_posts/2020-09-01-deepthought.md

 ---
 layout: posts
 category: blog
+tag: deepthought
 title: Using Deepthought
-excerpt: Introduction To Using DeepThought For Bioinformatics
+excerpt: Part 1: Introduction To Using DeepThought For Bioinformatics
 ---

 # An Introduction To Using DeepThought For Bioinformatics